 Invade the space!

-The apartment was fully filled with straw, including all personal belongings.
 The work draws out the relationship between the existing characteristics of the building and the evidence of human intervention in its structure by utilising organic and breathing material.
-It focused on the interaction with the local community and its perception of the project.
+The fragile and robust presence of the intervention exerted a strong magnetic pull on nearby communities and visitors from much further afield.
 This was a very short-lived piece that functioned for twenty-four hours only.

 Straw is sticking outside of my windows

-interview was an integral part of 'Distinguishing Features – an exhibition of works by artists born in Poland around 1989' exhibition
+The interview was an integral part of 'Distinguishing Features – an exhibition of works by artists born in Poland around 1989' exhibition.

 WRO Center for Media Art Foundation, Wroclaw 2015